If there’s one places to learn the business practices of photography, it’s New York.

 5.)
 Examine Your Risks

-You all know how much I love taking risks.
+You all know how much I love taking risks (like when I built my own underwater camera housing).
 At this point it’s almost more of a not-so-adorable side hobby, but New York has made it into a fine art.
 A single well-calculated risk can make your entire career, but an brash decision can destroy it.
 It’s up to you to roll the dice, but you’ve got to stop being so damn scared all the time.
 Some chances are worth taking and others are not.
 Learn to tell the difference and make a move.

 6.)
 Take A Break

 In general, I tend to thrive best with my head just barely above water.
 Comfortable to me is synonymous with boring, and I just can’t grasp the idea of not having too much on my plate.
-That being said, everyone needs a break once in a while, and New York has a not-so-subtle way of reminding you that maybe, just maybe, you need to get away for a little bit before you go postal on the train to Jersey.
+That being said, everyone needs a break once in a while, and New York has a not-so-subtle way of reminding you that one of the best possible business practices is maybe, just maybe, you need to get away for a little bit before you go postal on the train to Jersey.

 And if you ever need someone to talk to feel free to talk to me – I answer best through email or on my Facebook page, Jenna Martin Photography :).